vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

 =========================================

-If the RADIUS server sends the attribute ``Framed-IP-Address`` then this IP address will be allocated to the client and the option ``default-pool`` within the CLI config is being ignored.
+If the RADIUS server sends the attribute ``Framed-IP-Address`` then this IP address will be allocated to the client and the option ``default-pool`` within the CLI config will being ignored.

-If the RADIUS server sends the attribute ``Framed-Pool``, IP address will be allocated from a predefined IP pool whose name equals the attribute value.
+If the RADIUS server sends the attribute ``Framed-Pool``, then the IP address will be allocated from a predefined IP pool whose name equals the attribute value.

-If the RADIUS server sends the attribute ``Stateful-IPv6-Address-Pool``, IPv6 address will be allocated from a predefined IPv6 pool ``prefix`` whose name equals the attribute value.
+If the RADIUS server sends the attribute ``Stateful-IPv6-Address-Pool``, the IPv6 address will be allocated from a predefined IPv6 pool ``prefix`` whose name equals the attribute value.

-If the RADIUS server sends the attribute ``Delegated-IPv6-Prefix-Pool``, IPv6 delegation pefix will be allocated from a predefined IPv6 pool ``delegate`` whose name equals the attribute value.
+If the RADIUS server sends the attribute ``Delegated-IPv6-Prefix-Pool``, an IPv6 delegation prefix will be allocated from a predefined IPv6 pool ``delegate`` whose name equals the attribute value.

 .. note:: ``Stateful-IPv6-Address-Pool`` and ``Delegated-IPv6-Prefix-Pool`` are defined in
           RFC6911.
 If they are not defined in your RADIUS server, add new dictionary_.

-User interface can be put to VRF context via RADIUS Access-Accept packet, or change it via RADIUS CoA. ``Accel-VRF-Name`` is used from these purposes.
-It is custom `ACCEL-PPP attribute`_.
+The client's interface can be put into a VRF context via a RADIUS Access-Accept packet, or changed via RADIUS CoA. ``Accel-VRF-Name`` is used for these purposes.
+This is a custom `ACCEL-PPP attribute`_.
 Define it in your RADIUS server.

 Renaming clients interfaces by RADIUS
 =====================================